 ► Replace Expired Items: Medications, adhesives, and hemostatic agents may all have expiration dates that greatly affect their effectiveness—mark expiration dates on a calendar.

-► Restock Used Components: When you use any item from your kit, replace it immediately so that it can be used during your next emergency.
+► Restock Used Components: When you use any item from your kit, replace it immediately for use during your next emergency.

-► Inspect for Damage: Check for signs of wear and tear in packaging, broken seals, or anything else that might indicate contamination or render items unusable.
+► Inspect for Damage: Check for wear and tear in packaging, broken seals, or anything else that might indicate contamination or render items unusable.

 A simple checklist page or reminder app will help you stay organized and remember the most important things.